By Tim Lambert

 Angry at their lack of faith God declared that nobody over the age of 20 would enter the promised land (except Joshua and Caleb).
 So the Israelites spent 40 years wandering in the desert before they entered Canaan.

 1406 BC Moses died and Joshua took over

 Finally, the Israelites invaded Canaan.
 It was divided into city-states.
 Each little country had a fortified city as its center.

 The Israelites invaded Canaan from the east across the River Jordan.
 God caused the River Jordan to dry up to allow the Israelites to pass.
 They then destroyed the city of Ai.

 However, the people of Gibeon tricked the Israelites into making a treaty with them.
 The kings of five cities then attacked the Gibeonites, angry that they had made peace with the invaders.
 The Gibeonites appealed to Joshua for help so the Israelites fought and defeated the five kings near Gibeon.
 Afterward, they conquered most of the southern cities of Canaan.

 The Israelites then turned north and defeated the northern cities.
 Joshua then divided up the conquered land between the 12 tribes of Israel.

 However, not all of Canaan was conquered.
 The Canaanites still held some areas, including Jerusalem.

 1367-1327 Othniel rules as judge

-1316-1236 Ehud saved the Israelites from the Moabites, the Ammonites and the Amalekites.
-Afterwards Israel had peace for 80 years.
+1316-1236 Ehud saved the Israelites from the Moabites, the Ammonites, and the Amalekites.
+Afterward, Israel had peace for 80 years.

 1209 Deborah defeated the Canaanites